vishvAsa/AgamaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/nsa-summary/1_arthAnushAsana-vibhAgaH.md

 According to the exposition of the Upanishads, as related to the liberated self and according to the conclusions that are arrived at by the Brahmasutrakara, Desika describes the state of 'mukti' as related to a Prapanna to be the same as that of an Upasaka of Brahman.
 The passage of the Prapanna through the archiradil to the Supreme Abode of Paramatman, and the manifestation of the true nature of the individual self after attainment of the Supreme Paramatman, the eternal bliss of communion with the Lord, the fulfilment of the goal of attaining Paramatman - all these are similar to the attainment of the Brahma-Upasakas.

 In the introductory stanza of this chapter, Desika describes all these factors.
 The Prapanna reaches the Supreme Abode of Paramatman through 'archiradi' and not 'Hiranyagarbha' or Karya-Brahma, as some schools posit.
-The abode of Paramatman is described as 'Vitamasi-Pade'

-214

-Essence of Srimad Rahasyatraya Saram

-which means that it is an abode of Suddha-satva' beyond the material world.
+The abode of Paramatman is described as 'Vitamasi-Pade' which means that it is an abode of Suddha-satva' beyond the material world.
 The sruti says 'Tamasah-Parastat'.
 The Chandogya Upanishad and the Subala Upanishad, describe this abode picturesquely.
 The liberated Prapanna attains the Lord, characterised by infinite auspicious qualities and who is extolled by the celebrated 'Purusha-sukta' and who is the Lord of Goddess Mahalakshmi.
 Reaching the Lord, being led to his abode by the 'ativahikas', the liberated atman manifests his true nature of being characterised by eight qualities as pointed out in the Sutra 4.4.1 - 'Sampadya Avirbhavah Svena Shabdat'.

 The liberated atman realises directly his nature of being an inseparable attribute to the Supreme Lord.
 He will be manifesting the cight qualities such as 'apahatapapma' and others, and he will be of the nature of consciousness or 'Jnana-svarupa' also.
 He will not become mere 'jnana svarupa', but will also have the attribute of 'jnanam' - jnana gunaka' as decided by the Sutrakara in Sutra 4-4-7. 'gayatricerca a cfartej akırm:' | The view point of some, that the liberated will be mere consciousness, has been set aside by the Sutrakara.
 He will attain supreme similarity in his nature and attributes with Paramatman and, he will no more be returning to this world -